Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 Still in the terminal, install the project dependencies running: `npm install`

-If `npm install` throws any erros you can try `npm install --legacy-peer-deps` or `npm install --force`
+If `npm install` throws any errors you can try `npm install --legacy-peer-deps` or `npm install --force`

 Don't mind possible warnings.
 They are part of any Node project.